Q&A With Kara Corridan, Manager, Communications, Prudential Financial

 Chandra Turner is founder and CEO of Ed2010 and Talent Fairy.
 She is a talent recruiter specializing in the content and media space.
 She also offers personalized career coaching for media professionals at all stages of their career.

-Sign up for Ed’s bi-monthly newsletter for Ed2010 and Talent Fairy exclusive listings, offers, and insider career advice.
+Sign up for Ed’s newsletter for Ed2010 and Talent Fairy exclusive listings, offers, and insider career advice.